-The words ‘a career in technology’ immediately bring to mind game developers, programmers, hackers, and software engineers.
-Rarely ever does one think about cloud architects, DevOps engineers, or data scientists, even though these are promising tech careers too.
+The words ‘a career in technology’ immediately brings to mind game developers, programmers, hackers, and software engineers.
+However, rarely ever does one think about cloud architects, DevOps engineers, or data scientists, even though these are promising tech careers.

 When everyone is trying to get career footholds in tech, it can be easy to lose sight of the sheer vastness of the field.
 However, the well-known, mainstream jobs are not the boundaries to which one’s potential needs to be limited.

 UX stands for User Experience.
-It’s all about the ‘feel’ of the website — what emotions and ideas come to the user when they are on your page.
+It’s all about the website’s ‘feel — what emotions and ideas come to the user when they are on your page.

 The primary goal of a UX designer is to create a pleasant and welcoming atmosphere.
-They have almost complete creative control over the site and may be in charge of everything from the brand guidelines to the colour of a button.
+They have almost complete creative control over the site and may be in charge of everything from the brand guidelines to the button’s colour.

-Workplace: E-commerce websites have great demand for UX designers because online shopping experience can help push sales.
-Moreover, start-ups are heavily reliant on UX designers as the layout of the landing page can make or break a launch
+- Workplace: E-commerce websites have great demand for UX designers because online shopping experience can help push sales.
+Moreover, start-ups are heavily reliant on UX designers as the landing page’s layout can make or break a launch.

 Network administrators ensure that information and communication flow smoothly.
-They maintain the integrity of the network.
+In addition, they maintain the integrity of the network.

 Network administrators usually work with a team of other IT specialists to optimise the system.
-They are required to maintain hardware and software, ensure security, maintain high performance, and reduce costs, among other tasks.
+They must maintain hardware and software, ensure security, maintain high performance, and reduce costs, among other tasks.

-Workplace: Usually, there is a high demand for network administrators in fields which deal with massive networks daily.
+- Workplace: Usually, there is a high demand for network administrators in fields that deal with massive networks daily.
 The finance industry, the government, and publishers are common employers.

-The tech landscape changes rapidly and no company can afford to invest in new technology without weighing the pros and cons first.
-Solutions architects not only weigh the risk factor but also devise standard protocols for the new tech.
+The tech landscape changes rapidly, and no company can afford to invest in new technology without weighing the pros and cons first.
+Solutions architects not only consider the risk factor but also devise standard protocols for the latest tech.

 If solutions architecture isn’t a comfortable fit, you can look into other branches of IT architecture such as cloud, technical, and software architecture.

-Workplace: Almost any company that is large enough to have systems in place needs architects to maintain and optimise them.
+- Workplace: Almost any large enough company to have systems in place needs architects to maintain and optimise them.
 Google, Dell, Facebook and other giants need solutions architects as much as start-ups do.

 Big Data Engineer

-This career is rather self-explanatory — Big data engineers help to concentrate the useful information from the massive influx of data.
+This career is rather self-explanatory — Big data engineers help concentrate the valuable information from the massive influx of data.
 They develop, construct, test and maintain large-scale data processing systems.
-Big data engineers not only choose optimal solutions but also integrate them with existing architecture.
+Big data engineers not only choose optimal solutions but also integrate them with the existing architecture.

-Though it is an extremely challenging field, the demand for big data engineers has risen continuously since 2012.
+Though it is a highly challenging field, the demand for big data engineers has risen continuously since 2012.
 45% of surveyed organisations believe that big data analysis will enable more precise business insights; 38% are looking to use analytics to boost their opportunities.
 77% of respondents consider big data analysis a top priority.
 The field is taking off in a big way.

-Computer systems analysts work to improve the productivity of the system they are tasked with.
+Computer systems analysts work to improve the productivity of the system.
 They work between the program users and the platform itself to detect and solve issues.
-With an intricate understanding of both business and technology, analysts attempt to maximise the return on investment of an organisation’s IT spend.
+With an intricate understanding of business and technology, analysts attempt to maximise the return on investment of an organisation’s IT spend.